apache/druid/docs/querying/projections.md

 Projections are a type of aggregation that is computed and stored as part of a segment.
 The pre-aggregated data can speed up queries by reducing the number of rows that need to be processed for any query shape that matches a projection.

-## Projections
+## Create a projection

-### Virtual columns
+A projection has three components:

-Virtual columns (`spec.projections.virtualColumns`) are used to compute a projection.
-They must exist in your datasource.
+- Virtual columns (`spec.projections.virtualColumns`) that are used to compute a projection.
+The source data for the virtual columns must exist in your datasource.

-### Grouping columns

-Grouping columns (`spec.projections.groupingColumns`) are used to group a projection.
+- Grouping columns (`spec.projections.groupingColumns`) that are used to group a projection.
 They must either already exist in your datasource or be defined in `virtualColumns`.

-### Aggregators
+The order in which you define your grouping columns equates to the order in which data is sorted in teh projection, always ascending.

-Aggregators (`spec.projections.aggregators`) define the columns you want to create projections for and which aggregator to use for that column.
+- Aggregators (`spec.projections.aggregators`) that define the columns you want to create projections for and which aggregator to use for that column.
 They must either already exist in your datasource or be defined in `virtualColumns`.

 The aggregators are what Druid attempts to match when you run a query.
 If an aggregator in a query matches an aggregator you defined in your projection, Druid uses it.

-## Create a projection

 You can either create a projection at ingestion time or after the datasource is created.

 Note that any projection dimension you create becomes part of your datasource.
 To remove a projection from your datasource, you need to reingest the data.
 Alternatively, you can use a query context parameter to not use projections for a specific query.

 ### At ingestion time